What does it really take to get lean or reach your health and body composition goals?

 Level 4 - "Beach Body"

-For men: This is a sustainable level where you should be able to see your abs, but they will likely not be as defined as a man in the 67% body fat range.
+For men: This is a sustainable level at which you should be able to see your abs, but they will likely not be as defined as those of a man in the 67% body fat range.

 This body fat range is the classic “beach body look” that many men want.
 While not very defined, there is a separation between muscles, some muscle striations potentially in the shoulders or arms, but striations are not showing on every muscle.
 Vascularity is typically limited to the arms, with a little possibility on the legs.

 For women: This body fat percentage is usually in the “fit” category of most body fat charts and is typical of many female athletes.
-Some definition in the abs is apparent, and there is body fat on the arms and legs, but it’s not too pronounced.
-There is minimal, but some separation between muscles.
+Some definitions in the abs are apparent, and there is body fat on the arms and legs, but it’s not too pronounced.
+There is minimal but some separation between muscles.

-For both men and women, the benefits of these body fat levels generally include a fit appearance, more energy, and good overall health.
+The benefits of these body fat levels generally include a fit appearance, more energy, and good overall health for both men and women.
 And they should be relatively easy to maintain once your habits are consistently part of your lifestyle.

-Reaching these levels of body fat will require more attention paid to your diet and exercise regimens than the levels described above, so there may be some sacrifices involved with regard to your social life and time.
+Reaching these body fat levels will require more attention to diet and exercise regimens than the levels described above, so there may be some sacrifices regarding your social life and time.

 Level 4 Necessary Habits and Lifestyle: